hitekshu/minify/readme.md

+# Mini.fy
+This project is based on Laravel framework and allows guests and registered users to generate minified urls

-## License
+## Requirements:

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+- composer
+- NPM
+- PHP 7.1 or higher
+- MySql

-# Project Setup Instructions
+## Project Setup Instructions

 - Download or clone the project
 - Install dependencies